 One of the great perks of Portugal is its year-round sunshine and nice temperate weather, particularly on the coast and in the south.
-October is a great time to visit Portugal since you will have fewer crowds to deal with and comfortable temperatures throughout the country.
+October is a great time to visit Portugal since you will have fewer crowds than the tourist-packed summer and you will likely have comfortable temperatures throughout the country.
+There is a lot that you can do this time of year.

-The weather is a bit cooler than in Lisbon this time of year but still nice enough to enjoy a glass of Port wine on a rooftop while looking out at Porto's skyline.
+But, it is still nice enough to enjoy a glass of Port wine on a rooftop while looking out at Porto's skyline.
 Or, take a tour of the city's famous Croft Winery, the oldest winery in Porto, for some out-of-this-world port.

 If you are visiting the Douro Valley, you will still be able to sit outside at a quinta (wine-producer) and do wine tastings while taking in the views.

 In October, it is best to dress in layers.
 You may leave the morning with a pullover on, then by midday, it may warm up enough that you can remove it.
 The evenings usually cool down to the point where you will wear it again.
 You may feel like you want to wear shorts on a few warmer days, but you would be better off in jeans or long pants in case of rain.

 Bring a sweater and a light jacket.
 Comfortable closed-toe shoes, or a pair of sneakers, are the best option for touring Lisbon’s steep paved streets.
 You may want to pack an umbrella.

 You may not want to participate in a marathon or two, but it is always nice to cheer the runners on.
 This time of year is prime time for marathons in this part of the world.
 Food, films, and fashion are the buzzwords in October in Portugal.